Welcome to today's edition of the Rush 24-7 podcast.

 And I said, this is the kind of thing.

-Not and I know that the presidents can't go be overly partisan.
+And I know that the presidents can't go be overly partisan.

 Reagan was brilliant at it.

-He was he was ideological in every speech.
+He was ideological in every speech.

-Ronald Reagan in every appearance defined conservatism for his audience.
+Ronald Reagan, in every appearance, defined conservatism for his audience.

-In every press conference, in every speech, didn't care whether it was an inaugural address or not talking to the pig iron workers, he gave them ideology in every speech.
+Didn't care whether it was an inaugural address or talking to the pigiron workers.

 Not partisanship, but ideology.